mhk-github/Rails/social_networking_site/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Initial Setup

+These directories contain all files altered after the creation of this app by the following commands:

+1. rails new social\_networking_site
+2. cd social\_networking_site
+3. rails generate scaffold Member full_name:string website:string

+## Notes

-* Ruby version
+### Ruby version

+3.0.2

+### Rails version

+6.1.4.1

-* System dependencies
+### System dependencies

-* Configuration
+Nokogiri gem version 1.12.5

-* Database creation
+### Database creation

+1. rails db:migrate
+2. rails db:migrate RAILS_ENV=test

-* Database initialization
+### Database initialization

+1. rails db:seed
+2. rails db:seed RAILS_ENV=test

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+rails test:model

-* Deployment instructions
+# Deployment instructions

-* ...
+A working site is contained in files *social_networking_site_no_node_module.zip* and *social_networking_site_node_modules.zip*.
+Unpack these files into a directory and start the site with the command "rails server".
+The site can be accessed at **http://localhost:3000/members** .